Mathematical formalism of physics of systems with motivation

-The second purpose has been to development, at least, partly such notions and mathematical constructions for systems with motivation.
-Not intending to create a self-consistent and complete theory of systems with motivation we have analyzed their characteristic features caused by the basic properties of human beings and human societies and demonstrated the feasibility of this idea for them individually.
 As the final conclusion we state that practically all the basic elements necessary for describing statistical social systems or, more rigorously, systems with motivation are available or partly developed in modern physics and applied mathematics.

 The work was partially supported by RFBR Grants 06-01-04005 and 09-01-00736.